LimKianAn/x-cellent-cloudgateway/README.md

 minimal-client-1  | [#] ip -4 address add 10.192.0.245/32 dev wg0
 ```

-The newly created interface `wg0` in each container is assigned an IP address and a CIDR mask.
-The IP address is clear, meaning the IP address in the VPN.
+Under the hood, cloudgateway is powered by [WireGuard&reg;](https://www.wireguard.com/), which creates the above new interface, `wg0`.
+This interface is assigned an IP address and a CIDR mask.
+The IP address is rather clear - a private IP address in the VPN.
 The CIDR masks of the server and the client are different.
-For the server `/24` implies that there are peers assigned IP addresses in the range `10.192.0.0/24`, which means multiple clients.
-In contrast, for the client `/32` doesn't imply a range of peers since it's only going to talk to the server.
+For the server, `/24` implies that there are multiple peers, multiple clients in the context of cloudgateway.
+Those clients are assigned private IP addresses in the range `10.192.0.0/24`.
+In contrast, there's only one peer, the server, since it's only going to talk to the server.

-## VPN with WireGuard&reg;

-Under the hood, cloudgateway is powered by [WireGuard&reg;](https://www.wireguard.com/).
-Let's see that in action!
+Let's `docker exec` into the containers and dig more!
 In one terminal, run:

 ```sh
 docker exec -it minimal-server-1 bash